EntTheTree/Webnovel-1/Draft 2.md

 “That’ll be three coppers.”
 The woman was smiling at me.

-Standing outside the bakery, I bit into my bread roll.
+Sitting on a bench outside the bakery, I bit into my hard-gained bread roll.
 It tasted like bread.
-I sat disappointed on a nearby bench and watched as the people and carriages passed by.
-It was one of my new hobbies.
+Feeling the dry taste of wheat, I remembered why I never used my own money on food.
+It was just disappointing.
+The people of the city passed by me busy with their own thoughts and plans.
+Carriages cackled on the cobbled road as the drivers steered the horses.

-The busy city road was double the width of those in our town and the amount of people busily strutting to and fro must have been four times as many.
-The sound of the carriage wheels sent shivers down my spine as it rolled along the muddy road.
+The city road was double the size of those in Barre.
+Two whole carriages could pass by each other with no problem.
+The amount of people busily strutting to and fro down the sidewalks was also double.
+Double this, double that, it all just doubled my dizziness.

 The pure white color of snow I had gotten used to seeing the past few months was nowhere to be seen.
 Replacing it was the color brown.
 Brown roads, brown horses and brown three-coppers costing bread.
 Something red broke up the monotony as it approached me.

 “Eshter?”
 The red hair called out to me.
 “What are you doing here?”

-I observed the boy that had left Barre two weeks ago.
-Karrie and I were a bit shocked when he told us he wanted to become a merchant.
-Eric’s parents were merchants and he wanted to follow them, learning the family trade.
+I observed the boy that had left Barre a week ago.
+Karrie and I thought he was joking at first, but the day after my birthday, he was gone.

 He had grown considerably since the first time I saw him.
+In front of that store.
 The face had lost some of its boyness, getting a bit sharper and his shoulders looked to be sturdier.
 A few more years and he would definitely look more than decent.
 He crossed his arms and smirked at me.

 “Did you get lost again?”

 I considered throwing the half eaten piece of bread at his stupid face.

-# Chapter 10: Eric
+# Chapter 12: Eric

 I put the rest of the bread roll into my pocketbook.
 “I’m not lost.”